backdrop-contrib/flickr/README.txt

 SETTINGS
 ========
 Settings are found at '/admin/config/media/flickr'.
-After changing many of the settings below, it is often required to clear the site cache to have the changes to take effect on existing content at admin/config/development/performance.
+After changing many of the settings below, it is often required to CLEAR THE SITE CACHE to have the changes to take effect on existing content at '/admin/config/development/performance'.

 API Key
 -------